ibm-cloud-docs/assistant/index.md

     The training data consists of the following artifacts:

     - **Intents**: Goals that you anticipate your users will have when they interact with the service.
 Define one intent for each goal that can be identified in a user's input.
 For example, you might define an intent named *store_hours* that answers questions about store hours.
-For each intent, you add sample utterances that reflect the input customers might use to ask for the information they need, such as, `What time do you open?` You can use prebuilt content catalogs provided by IBM to get started with data that addresses common customer goals.
+For each intent, you add sample utterances that reflect the input customers might use to ask for the information they need, such as, `What time do you open?`

+      Or use prebuilt **content catalogs** provided by IBM to get started with data that addresses common customer goals.

     - **Entities**: An entity represents a term or object that provides context for an intent.
 For example, an entity might be a city name that helps your dialog to distinguish which store the user wants to know store hours for.

       As you add training data, a natural language classifier is automatically added to the skill, and is trained to understand the types of requests that you have indicated the service should listen for and respond to.